-Logistics documentation support acquisition programs and the program manager information with regards to logistics. ach of these documents contains logistics information that must be drafted, validated, and updated on a regular basis throughout the entire acquisition process.
+Logistics documentation support acquisition programs and the program manager information with regards to logistics.
+Each of these documents contains logistics information that must be drafted, validated, and updated on a regular basis throughout the entire acquisition process.
 They provide the basis for all acquisition logistics planning and management for a program.
-Logistics should be addresses in each of the following documents:
+Logistics should be addressed in each of the following documents:

-The ICD should include supportability related Key Performance Parameters (KPP) and Key System Attributes (KSA), the operational and support environments, support or maintenance effectiveness metrics and duration.
+Initial Capability Document (ICD): The ICD should include supportability-related Key Performance Parameters (KPP) and Key System Attributes (KSA), the operational and support environments, support or maintenance effectiveness metrics, and duration.

-The CDS should include Supportability related Key Performance Parameters (KPP) and Key System Attributes (KSA), the operational and support environments, support or maintenance effectiveness metrics and duration.
+Capability Development Document (CDD): The CDS should include Supportability-related Key Performance Parameters (KPP) and Key System Attributes (KSA), the operational and support environments, support or maintenance effectiveness metrics, and duration.

-The CPD should include supportability related Key Performance Parameters (KPP) and Key System Attributes (KSA), the operational and support environments, support or maintenance effectiveness metrics and duration.
+Capability Production Document (CPD): The CPD should include supportability-related Key Performance Parameters (KPP) and Key System Attributes (KSA), the operational and support environments, support or maintenance effectiveness metrics, and duration.

-The TDS should include specific new sustainment related technologies required to achieve the Sustainment KPPs and KSAs.
+Technology Development Strategy (TDS): The TDS should include specific new sustainment-related technologies required to achieve the Sustainment KPPs and KSAs.

 - Reducing the maintenance burden,